-If, under an agreement with your employer, you acquired an option for the purchase of shares or mutual fund units, and at the time you exercised the option you advised the employer of your election to defer taxation of the value of the benefit related to the securities until the year of their sale, complete the work chart below to determine the value of the benefit to be included in your income if you sold any of the shares or units in 2016.
+If, under an agreement with your employer, you acquired an option for the purchase of shares or mutual fund units, and at the time you exercised the option you advised the employer of your election to defer taxation of the value of the benefit related to the securities until the year you disposed of them, complete the work chart below to determine the value of the benefit to be included in your income if you disposed of any of the shares or units in 2021.

-The amount of the benefit calculated in the work chart below may entitle you to a security option deduction.
+The amount of the benefit calculated using the work chart may entitle you to a security option deduction.
 See point 2 in the instructions for line 297.

 - you worked for more than one employer;